How to properly taste whisky

 👃 The most important step!

 Did you know?
-We perceive up to 80% of taste through our nose!
+Up to 80% of taste is perceived through our nose!
 Nosing is therefore the most important part of tasting.

 1. First approach (10-15 cm distance)